 Prior to the 2002 survey, this series was titled National Household Surveys on Drug Abuse.

 Although the design of the 2009 survey is similar to the design of the 1999 through 2001 surveys, there are important methodological differences since 2002 that affect the 2009 estimates.
 Each NSDUH respondent since 2002 has been given an incentive payment of $30.
 This change resulted in an improvement in the survey response rate.
-In addition, since 2002 new population data from the 2000 decennial census became available for use in NSDUH sample weighting procedures.
+In addition, in 2002 new population data from the 2000 decennial Census became available for use in NSDUH sample weighting procedures.
 Therefore the data from 2002 and later should not be compared with data collected in 2001 or earlier to assess changes over time.

 For selected variables, statistical imputation was performed following logical inference to replace missing responses.
 These variables are identified in the codebook as "...LOGICALLY ASSIGNED" for the logical procedure, or by the designation "IMPUTATION-REVISED" in the variable label when the statistical procedure was also performed.
 The names of statistically imputed variables begin with the letters "IR".
 For each imputation-revised variable, a corresponding imputation indicator variable indicates whether a case's value on the variable resulted from an interview response or was imputed.
 Missing values for some demographic variables were imputed by the unweighted hot-deck technique used in previous surveys.
-Beginning in 1999, imputation of missing values for many other variables was accomplished using predictive mean neighborhoods (PMN), a new procedure developed specifically for this survey.
-Both the hot-deck and PMN imputation procedures are described in the codebook.
+Beginning in 1999, imputation of missing values for most variables was accomplished using predictive mean neighborhoods (PMN), a new procedure developed specifically for this survey.
+Both the hot-deck and PMN imputation procedure are described in the codebook.

 To protect the privacy of respondents, all variables that could be used to identify individuals have been encrypted or collapsed in the public use file.
 To further ensure respondent confidentiality, the data producer used data substitution and deletion of state identifiers and a subsample of records in the creation of the public use file.